Select Window Systems Logo Link

 Glass windows are a common source of heat loss in buildings.
 How much heat is lost through glass in a domestic or commercial property depends on several factors, such as the type of glass and how it is used.

 Single-pane glass can lose up to ten times the heat of the same area of an insulated wall.
 Double glazing can reduce that heat loss by as much as 50%, while triple glazing can cut heat loss even further to around 20%.
-This is because the space between multiple panes of glass is usually filled with gases, such as argon or krypton, which reduce heat transfer.
+Thhe space between multiple panes of glass is usually filled with a gas, such as argon or krypton, which reduces heat transfer.

 Low-E (low emissivity) coatings can also be applied to glass surfaces to reflect radiant heat and improve overall energy efficiency.
 It's worth noting that windows can both gain and lose heat.
 In cold weather, glass may allow heat to escape from a warm room to the colder exterior.
 The reverse can happen in hot weather, and outdoor heat can enter a cool room.

 On average, houses lose around 10% of their total heat through windows, most of it through the glass.
-There's a useful formula that can be used to determine the heat loss through a window, taking into account the window size, the temperature difference and the glass U-value:
+There's a helpful formula that can determine the heat loss through a window, taking into account the window size, the temperature difference and the glass U-value:

 Heat Loss = U-value x Area x "T